Premium Free Tool

 3

-Review the Gross Profit, Profit Margin percentage, and the Markup percentage.
+Review the Gross Profit (dollars), the Profit Margin (percentage of revenue), and the Markup (percentage above cost).

 4

-Compare these results against your industry standards to ensure healthy profitability.
+Compare these metrics against your industry standards to ensure long-term sustainability.

 Practical Example